Is Online Sports Betting Legal in Washington, DC?

-Not only is this great news for sports betting fans in the District of Columbia, it also sets an exciting new precedent as DC will become the first place in America to offer sports betting without already having had land-based casinos.
+Not only is this great news for sports betting fans in the District of Columbia, but it also sets an exciting new precedent as DC will become the first place in America to offer sports betting without already having had land-based casinos.

 Since there are no casinos, residents can expect to find gambling outlets at sports venues, licensed restaurants and liquor stores, as well as a lottery controlled mobile app.

-On this page we take a deep dive into the laws around betting on sports in Washington, DC.
+On this page, we take a deep dive into the laws around betting on sports in Washington, DC.

 We’ll explore how the laws are changing in DC after the landmark 2018 Supreme Court decision to allow sports gambling, and we’ll also try to outline the state’s next steps in terms of when and how legalization will take place.
 We’ll also list the best places to make sports bets in Washington.

-Finally we’ll look at the daily fantasy sports (DFS) betting situation and how that’s going to play into the district’s overall plans for legalization.
+Finally, we’ll look at the daily fantasy sports (DFS) betting situation and how that’s going to play into the district’s overall plans for legalization.

-Consider this page your one-stop shop for everything regarding sports gambling laws in Washington, DC.
+Consider this page your one-stop-shop for everything regarding sports gambling laws in Washington, DC.